SagarOnline/microfrontend/README.md

 * **Autonomous teams** : Organizations can build teams focussing on implementing specific functionality from UI to backend.

-## Benefits of micro frontend explained with Examples
+## Few real world Examples

-* Self service functionality
-* Evaluating new feature in angular 8
-* Freedom of technology
-* Marketdata component which lists Equity Indices needs to be displayed in public application as well as some internal application
-*
+* Consider your application is on Angular 5 and you need to evaluate a new feature supported by latest version of Angular.
+It would be difficult to achieve this in monolith UI.
+Instead if you have microfrontend, you can evailulate it on leas used component.

+* Consider a Makretdata application which provides the 'Equity Indices' widget.
+This widget might needs to be integrated in Public facing application as well as Internal application used by internal employees.
+If such functionality is built as micro frontend then it can easily be integrated in any Host application.
+(There might be different styling requirements for each application, but it can also be handled)

+* Consider a "Self Service" functionality such as "Changing an email address".
+Such functionality might need to be invoked from different modules.
+Imlpementing such functionality in UI monlith could easily increase the coupling between them.
+However in microfrontend this coupling can be removed through Event Handling.

+* There is no "One fits all" solution in Software.
+Micro frontend helps team to use framework which suites to their module.

 ## When to have microfrontend ?
-Similar to microservices, applications are not always adivced to implement micro frontends.
+Similar to microservices, applications are not always adviced to implement micro frontends.
 It depends on many factors such as
 * If your application have many functional modules and tend to increase coupling between them
-* If you different scallability requirement across various modules
+* If you different scalability requirement across various modules

 ## Things to consider while developing Micro Frontends